lordsutch/PicoGPSLogger/README.md

 SSD1306 is also on I2C0, GPIO 16/17 (pins 21 and 22)

 SD card reader is on SPI0, GPIO 4-7 (pins 6, 7, 9, and 10)

+## Hookup using the Sparkfun Thing Plus

+If you want to use the Sparkfun RP2040 Thing Plus for a more compact setup, you'll need to tweak things in the code:

+- The Qwiic interface is on I2C1 using SDA=6, SCL=7.
+- The SD card reader is on SPI1 using SCK=14, MOSI=15, MISO=12, CS=9.